Comprehensive Economic and Trade Agreement

 What you need to know about CETA

-Like other international and domestic trade agreements, the procurement obligations of CETA are based on four core principles: non-discrimination, equal treatment, transparency, and accountability.
+Similarly to other international and domestic trade agreements, the procurement obligations in the CETA are based on four core principles: non-discrimination, equal treatment, transparency and accountability.

-Restrictions cannot be imposed against foreign suppliers and municipalities will not be able to favour domestic businesses.
-The emphasis is on allowing for open competition and free trade.
-Still: many communities will be exempt from these procurement obligations if they are purchasing products or services that cost less than approximately $360,000 and for construction services of less than $9 million.
+Still, many communities will be exempt from these procurement obligations if they are purchasing products or services that cost less than approximately $340,600, and for construction services of less than $8.5 million.

 Below is more detailed information on how the implementation of CETA will impact municipalities.